HugoGranstrom/gravity-simulator/README.md

 - ``scale`` - set to ``true`` if you want to scale the visual radius (the one used in calculations is still the same as ``radius``) of the planet by ``scale_factor`` to make it easier to see.
 For big planets (eg the sun in a solar system) set it to ``false``.

 #### Simulation Settings
+If you want to share your simulation with someone else to let them run it on their computers it is handy to set your simulation settings in your ``config.json`` file because then all you have to do is to send them this file and they are ready to go.
+By default it is turned off, to use it, add ``--useconfig`` to your run-command like this: ``python gravity.py --useconfig``.
+Settings in your ``config.json`` file will have higher priority than those you pass through the command line.

 # TODO
 - Make documentation